Non-partisan democracy: Muslim-majority countries

 In Indonesia, all members of the Regional Representative Council, the upper house of the nation's bicameral legislature, are barred to come from any elements of political parties.

 The United Arab Emirates is a de jure nonpartisan authoritarian state since all political parties were outlawed.
 The Federal National Council (al-Majlis al-Watani al-Ittihadi) is the UAE's parliamentary body and consists of 40 members, representing the Emirates, half appointed by the rulers of the constituent states and the other half elected to serve two-year terms, with only advisory tasks.

+Kazakhstan's presidency and Senate are formally nonpartisan: the president may not hold party membership while in office, and Senate deputies are elected or appointed without party affiliation, though most lower-chamber and local legislative seats remain dominated by political parties.

 Political parties are also formally illegal in the Gulf state of Kuwait, as they have not been legalized since independence in 1961.
 Nonetheless, the constitution itself does not explicitly prohibit parties.
 Candidates for election to the National Assembly of Kuwait stand in a personal capacity.
 Nevertheless, several politically-focused organizations such as the National Democratic Alliance exist and function as de facto political parties.

 Libya's unicameral legislature, the General National Congress reserved 120 out of its 200 seats for independent politicians in multiple-member districts.
 The other 80 were elected through a party list system of proportional representation.

 Oman does not allow political parties, and only holds elections with expanding suffrage for a consultative assembly.
 Though Oman is developing into a constitutional monarchy, political parties are presently forbidden in Oman.
 The previously influential opposition movement, the Popular Front for the Liberation of Oman, is dormant today.